Daily Jobs › Project Management

 Root cause analysis is a systematic process for finding the real source of a problem.

-Once you’re able to identify the root cause, you can put measures in place to prevent similar issues from happening in the future.
-You might be thinking,
+Once you’re able to identify the root cause, you can put measures in place to prevent similar issues in the future.

 Root cause example